 Academic Preparation for Occupational Therapy Schools

+- 3 hours of Introductory Psychology (PSYC 1301)

+- 3 hours of Abnormal Psychology (PSYC 3331)

-- 3 hours physics
+- 3 hours of Biomechanics (KINE 4362)

-- 3 hours statistics
+- 3 hours of Sociology

 A master’s degree or higher in OT is the minimum educational requirement.
 Various programs also require applicants to have volunteered or worked in an occupational therapy setting.
 Admissions requirements differ from program to program.
 For both the master's and doctoral-level occupational therapy programs, the professional content will be similar; however, the entry-level doctoral programs will place a greater emphasis on management, theory, research and critical thinking.